South Korea–Taiwan relations

-The Republic of China government recognized the formation of the Provisional Government of the Republic of Korea on April 13, 1919, as one of the participants of the Cairo Conference, which resulted in the Cairo Declaration.
+The Republic of China government recognized the formation of the Provisional Government of the Republic of Korea on April 13, 1919.
+The Republic of China was also one of the participants of the Cairo Conference, which resulted in the 1943 Cairo Declaration.
 One of the main purposes of the Cairo Declaration was to create an independent Korea, free from Japanese colonial rule.
 Bilateral diplomatic relations between the Government of the Republic of Korea and the Republic of China began in 1948, just after the foundation of the First Republic, hence making China, the first country to recognize the Republic of Korea as the sole legitimate government of Korea.
 After the Chinese Civil War in 1949, South Korea maintained relations with Taiwan.
 Diplomatic relations between South Korea and Taiwan were terminated on 23 August 1992, followed by South Korean recognition of the People's Republic of China and formation of bilateral recognition between them.
 But just shortly after, South Korea – Taiwan relations resumed in 1993 under the "New Relations Framework Agreement".

 The relationship between South Korea and Taiwan has become closer since 2010s.
 The cultures of the two countries continue to communicate with each other, and the number of tourists visiting each other's countries continues to increase significantly.
 Taipei City is Seoul City's first Sister City.
 Both countries have strong non-diplomatic relations.
 South Korea sent military personnel in the Political Warfare training in Fu Hsing Kang College.